-Our CDMO setup in India has ma-EnzeneXTM platform, which utilizes our fully connected continuous manufacturingTM technology.
-Several partners What sustainability initiatives does we anticipate a surge in early-stage have already signed up, and we anticipate going live in the coming months.
+Our CDMO setup in India has ma-EnzeneXTM platform, which utilizes our fully connected continuous manufachave already signed up, and we anticipate going live in the coming months.
 By March 2025, our New Jersey site is expected to be fully staffed with 50 operational goals.